-Stanley isn’t just a cute town – it’s the gateway to one of the most pristine wilderness areas in the nation.
+Stanley isn’t just a cute town – it’s the gateway to one of the most pristine wilderness areas in the nation and some of the best hiking in Idaho.
 The Sawtooth Mountains deserve at least a full day of exploration, and more if you have the time!

 Alice Lake Hike: 12-mile round trip with a 1600-foot elevation gain that leads you to a picturesque view of the El Capitan.
 We really wanted to go on this hike but decided against it since the lake would still be frozen over in early June.
 If you do decide to go on this moderate to difficult hike, please take a picture for us!